open-telemetry/opamp-spec/specification.md

 This specification defines the OpAMP network protocol and the expected behavior for OpAMP Agents and Servers.
 The OTLP/HTTP protocol is [specified here](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md).
-The protocols used by the Agent to connect to other destinations are agent type-specific and are outside the scope of this specification.
+The protocols used by the Agent to connect to other destinations are Agent type-specific and are outside the scope of this specification.

 OpAMP protocol works over one of the 2 supported transports: plain HTTP